idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Before Calibrations:

-  - Continous seeking feedback for team members, and anonymizing and providing feedback
+  - Continuous seeking feedback for team members, and anonymizing and providing feedback
-  - Continuous explanation of how tracking is occuring
+  - Continuous explanation of how tracking is occurring
   - Doing mid point checkins, and peer manager review for hard situations (e.g. bottom performers and pending promotions)
   - Consistent presentation template - this makes it easy for everyone to assess the presentation of people.
   - Remind engineers you might find new data late, and what you do, that could change the assessment